I Go On

 "I Go On" is the second and final single from MC Lyte's fourth album Ain't No Other.
 Produced by Tyrone Fyffe, Franklin Grant and Wreckx-n-Effect's Markell Riley, it was released on November 4, 1993.

 As in her previous single, the lyrics focus on talking about her sexuality although now as part of a smooth production.

 "I Go On" peaked at No. 68 on the Billboard's Hot R&B Singles in January 1994.
 It did not chart on the Billboard Hot 100, but peaked at No. 16 on the Bubbling Under Hot 100 extension chart.
 This would be the last work of Lyte published under First Priority Music, since it would later sign with East West Records.

 Content

 The song has a softer production than the hardcore sound that predominates on the album.
 In it, Lyte talks about casually having sex with men whom she later "refuse to call 'em back", in addition to responding to those who are upset about it "It ain't worth it for the moment or the minute/You was in it then you want it but, no, now ya done, kid."
-In the third verse it seeks to convey a message anti-violence against women "I only here for the righten night/To be hit not smack not slapped or kicked/So if you coming my way you gotta be strong/Strong enough to know that hitting a women is wrong."
+In the third verse it seeks to convey a message anti-violence against women "I only here for the righten night/To be hit not smack not slapped or kicked/So if you coming my way you gotta be strong/Strong enough to know that hitting a woman is wrong."

 In a review from May 2017, the website dedicated to hip hop music The Boombox considered I Go On as "the best examples of Lyte flipping the gender script."